 Can My Mouse Be Recycled?

 There are many ways a computer mouse can be recycled.
-In a way, selling it to someone else or donating it to charity is a form of recycling.
+Selling it to someone else or donating it to charity is a form of recycling.
 It can also be used for parts., which is another way to keep it out of the landfill.
-The key, of course, is to keep the mouse and/or its parts someplace you know, so you can cannibalize it when needed.
+Of course, the key is keeping the mouse and its parts someplace, you know, so you can cannibalize it when needed.

-However, if you want to take it to a traditional recycling center, many of them will recycle your mouse and either get it working again or at least use the parts to make another mouse.
+However, if you want to take it to a traditional recycling center, many will recycle your mouse and either get it working again or use the parts to make another mouse.
 Many office supply stores participate in collections of old computer parts, including your mouse, to be recycled.

-In addition, a number of non-profits will collect your mouse to be recycled.
+In addition, several non-profits will collect your mouse to be recycled.
 Often, it’s free, although there is sometimes a small fee attached.
-Either way, however, it extends its life and keeps your mouse out of the landfill.
-In many cases, your mouse may be repurposed for use in schools and underserved homes, to do even more good.
+Either way, it extends its life and keeps your mouse out of the landfill.
+Your mouse may be repurposed in schools and underserved homes to do even more good.

-Some of these broken-down old mice – especially the wireless types – have small amounts of hazardous waste in them, including lead, mercury, or cadmium, so recycling your mouse may actually save a life.
+Some of these broken-down old mice – especially the wireless types – have small amounts of hazardous waste, including lead, mercury, or cadmium, so recycling your mouse may save a life.

 Is Recycling Your Mouse Better Than Repairing It?

-Most experts suggest that the decommissioning of any type of computer accessory, including your mouse, should always safe and secure, as well as very cheap.
+Most experts suggest that decommissioning any type of computer accessory, including your mouse, should always be safe, secure, and very cheap.
 That is why there is so much emphasis on reselling.
 It makes more sense than simply recycling a single mouse.

 That’s one reason why many computer parts recyclers will describe their approach to the disposal of computer mice in tremendous detail.
-Some recyclers will work on a contract with a company’s IT department, to take back worn out parts, including mice and keyboards, and recycle them in a way that’s both environmentally friendly and cost-effective.
+Some recyclers will work on a contract with a company’s IT department to take back worn-out parts, including mice and keyboards, and recycle them in an environmentally friendly and cost-effective way.

 Keeping Things Cost-Effective for Your Company or You

 “Cost-effective” is a difficult concept to understand when it comes to keeping a company’s computers running well and efficiently.
-The best recycling companies will put together a contract that keeps everything up and running, and which also sells computers and parts when necessary, like a new computer or OS rollouts.
+The best recycling companies will create a contract that keeps everything up and running and sells computers and parts when necessary, like new computers or OS rollouts.

-Keep in mind, whatever it costs you to repair it yourself, it will still far less than the cost of an experienced technician.
-They will charge over which will likely be more than $100 per hour, with a one-hour minimum.
+Remember that whatever it costs you to repair it yourself, it will still be far less than the cost of an experienced technician.
+They will charge over, which will likely be more than $100 per hour, with a one-hour minimum.

-This is true, whether you are talking about a computer for your kids to use for their schoolwork, you are trying to establish a business and your computer is an essential tool for that business, or your business is already established and your IT department is trying to protect your revenues and/or profits.
+Whether you are talking about a computer for your kids to use for their schoolwork, you are trying to establish a business, and your computer is an essential tool for that business, or your business is already established.
+Your IT department is trying to protect your revenues and profits.

-From both an environmental and a financial perspective, it is always best to think of the phrase, “reduce, reuse, and recycle” is always the best idea.
-When you are buying a computer system, only buy accessories that you need, not just because everyone else has them.
+From both an environmental and a financial perspective, it is always best to think of the phrase “reduce, reuse, and recycle” is always the best idea.
+Only buy the necessary accessories when buying a computer system, not just because everyone else has them.

-At the very least, you should decide whether it’s cost-effective to recycle them.
+At the very least, you should decide whether recycling them is cost-effective.
 Whatever you choose, keeping them out of the local landfill is always a better choice than simply throwing all of your mice and keyboards in the trash, along with the used coffee pods.